chefy-io/clojure-katas/README.md

   - Re-familiarize with approximation using Newton methods
   - Tail recursion in clojure using `loop` and `recur`

+* Bayesian analysis
+  - Learn how to use [incanter](https://github.com/liebke/incanter)

 ## Notes
 1. What's the difference between `def` and `defn`?